artsy/eigen/README.md

 ### Development

+There’s an issue where it's not possible to do iterative development with a symlinked npm package in React Native: https://github.com/facebook/react-native/issues/637

+To work around that, we sync changed files from the project root to the Example.

 1. In one terminal session, run `$ cd Example && npm start`.
 This will start the ‘packager’ for the Example app, which serves the processed JS source to the Example app.